hmc-cs111-spring2023/cs111-hw3-georgia-reb/free-1.md

 of language design)?_

-I don't think that there would be many systems aspects of the language, as the overall concept of crochet pattern creations is pretty free, there would not be too many limitations.
+I don't think that there would be many systems aspects of the language, as the overall concept of crochet pattern creations is creative, there would not be too many limitations.
 I think there would be lots of space to work on the design both in the language creation and in the two output options.